Perfect Particle Transmission through Duality Defects: Conclusion and Outlook.

 Our model serves as a simple lattice example of the physics underlying the monopole paradox.
 In relativistic fermionic models with $\mathrm{U(1)}$ symmetry, a symmetric MPO, if it exists, should exhibit $ \mathrm{U(1)} $ irreducible representation virtual degrees of freedom at low energies.
 Indeed, the impurity manifests as a bosonic rotor within the fermion-rotor model.
 Looking ahead, we conjecture a duality between charge 3 and 4 Weyl fermions and charge 5 and 0 Weyl fermions.
 However, studying chiral fermions on a lattice remains challenging.
-We aim to explore this using recent advancements in tensor-network-based chiral fermion formalisms~\cite{Haegeman:2024qgf,PhysRevResearch.6.043059,PhysRevLett.133.116501} in the near future. \paragraph{Acknowledgment} We thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Quantum field theory with boundaries, impurities, and defects", where work on this paper was undertaken after an inspiring talk by David Tong (workshop supported by EPSRC grant EP/Z000580/1).
-We also thank Victor Vanthilt and Lander Burgelman for helpful discussions.
-We also acknowledge funding from EOS (Grant No. 40007526), IBOF (Grant No. IBOF23/064), and BOF-GOA (Grant No. BOF23/GOA/021), the UKRI grant EP/Z003342/1 and the European Research Council (ERC) under the European Union’s Horizon 2020 program (Grant Agreement No. 101125822).
-L.L. is supported by an EPSRC Postdoctoral Fellowship (grant No. EP/Y020456/1), P.F.\ by EPSRC Grant no. EP/X030881/1, and A.U. is supported by FWO Junior Postdoctoral Fellowship (grant No. 3E0.2025.0049.01).
+We aim to explore this using recent advancements in tensor-network-based chiral fermion formalisms~\cite{Haegeman:2024qgf,PhysRevResearch.6.043059,PhysRevLett.133.116501} in the near future.